-5.4.1 The imperialism of modernity
+5.3.1 The imperialism of modernity

 That creates special problems today.
-The greatest strength of the current order-a strength that enables it to survive the most thorough debunking and maintain itself with minimal use of overt force-is its ability to destroy all order other than that established by markets and bureaucracies.
+The greatest strength of the current order-a strength that enables it to maintain itself with minimal use of overt force-is its ability to destroy all order other than that established by markets and bureaucracies.
+It paralyzes its victims before it devours them.

-- 1. The development of the social services state has radically undercut the function of local institutions and networks of mutual assistance. - 2.
+- 1. The development of the social services state has radically undercut the function of local institutions and networks of mutual assistance.6 - 2.
 In particular, it has absorbed or at least thoroughly colonized education and the rearing of children, which are becoming ever more professionalized and socialized. - 3.
-Its conception of human rights and nondiscrimination establishes a pervasive regulatory network that makes it all but impossible for institutions of any size to be anything but liberal. - 4.
-Multiculturalism, together with "tolerance" and "inclusiveness" as ideologized absolutes, have rendered informal social standards nonfunctional. - 5.
-More particularly, feminism and gay rights have deprived the family of specific purpose and structure.
-It no longer exists as a publicly-recognized institution. - 6.
-What the state begins technology and commerce finish-or vice versa.
-Electronic entertainment, fast food, and the automobile replace family life.
-TV and the Internet make every point on earth equally present to every other point and so abolish privacy, particularity, and settled connections.
-And pop culture and advertising propagandize self-indulgence and consumerism as the highest goods.
+Its conception of human rights and nondiscrimination establishes a pervasive regulatory network that makes it all but impossible for institutions of any size to be anything but liberal.

-&lt;sup>4See Allan Carlson's writings.
+6See Allan Carlson's writings.